See a list of Real Estate Programs by Clicking Here!

 Currently the job market for real estate is expected to grow steadily, though unlike some other professions, real estate is highly dependent on the market.
 In times of boon, plenty of job opportunities are to be had as people are more prone to purchasing properties.
 During recessions or stagnation, people are less likely to look for and purchase properties leading to limited job opportunities.
 That said, real estate is a relatively easy profession to enter, and more often than not, job opportunities are available.

-The average salary for a real estate agent is approximately $40,000 per year.
-The average salary for a real estate broker is approximately $55,000 per year.
+The average salary for a real estate agent is $46,410 a year with many agents working part-time.
+The top 10% of real estate agents in the country average $112,750 a year.
+The average salary for a real estate broker is approximately $56,790 per year with the top ten percent averaging $162,260 a year.